 But towards the end of 2019, Google updated its search algorithm in a way that’s made keyword use less crucial to ranking high on search results.
 With the BERT update, satisfying user intent has a larger potential for impacting SEO and determining where you’ll rank on search results.

-Good content with well-understood user intent can have a huge uplift on visibility and SEO overall.
+Good content with well-understood user intent can have a huge uplift on online visibility and SEO overall.

-Your content team should think like this: What does the person googling want to know or do?
+Your content team should think like this: What does the person searching on Google want to know or do?
 Where do they want to go?

 Why is the user searching?